-In its 55-year history, Virginia Wesleyan has had four presidents: Joseph S. Johnston (1965), Lambuth M. Clarke (1966-1992), William T. "Billy" Greer (1992-2015), and Scott D. Miller (2015-).
+In its 56-year history, Virginia Wesleyan has had four presidents: Joseph S. Johnston (1965), Lambuth M. Clarke (1966-1992), William T. "Billy" Greer (1992-2015), and Scott D. Miller (2015-).

-The enhanced curricular model at VWC, implemented in 2011, is dedicated to preparing students by providing them with expanded opportunities to learn by doing, to connect theory to practice, and to link the classroom to the world.
-Living and learning communities on campus are also an important part of helping students connect with each other and with faculty in substantive ways during the transition to college life.
+The enhanced curricular model at Virginia Wesleyan, implemented in 2011, prepares students by providing them with expanded opportunities to learn by doing, to connect theory to practice, and to link the classroom to the world.
 Through individualized attention and active mentoring, students develop invaluable relationships and support networks and are encouraged to grow into independent thinkers and leaders who are optimally prepared for graduate study and the challenges of rapidly changing workplaces.